Expanding our Footprint: Introducing Jalama Canyon Ranch

-That’s why we’re excited to share that on April 20th, following a successful $6 million campaign, White Buffalo Land Trust, Figure Ate's parent non-profit became the new stewards of Jalama Canyon Ranch in Santa Barbara, California.
-On these 1,000 acres, we will establish a Center for Regenerative Agriculture focused on education, training, research, and the demonstration of financially viable regenerative agriculture.
+We are excited to share that on April 20th, 2021, following a successful $6 million campaign, White Buffalo Land Trust, Figure Ate's parent non-profit, became the new stewards of Jalama Canyon Ranch near Point Conception, CA. On these 1,000 acres, we will establish a Center for Regenerative Agriculture, which will serve as a connected hub for enterprise development, demonstration, research, training, and education to model the restoration of our ecosystem through agriculture.

 “Throughout history we have struggled to live in balance and harmony with the earth and with each other; yet our shared future rests on our expanding awareness and ability to do so.
 The community coming together to do this work at Jalama Canyon Ranch is a resounding step forward on this journey.” - Steve Finkel, Founder & President

-Thanks to a collaborative effort including the Land Trust for Santa Barbara County, philanthropic foundations and donors, and a catalytic group of conservation lenders, we’ve now protected this land in perpetuity.
+Thanks to a collaborative, blended capital effort, including conservation funding led by the Land Trust for Santa Barbara County, philanthropic foundations and donors, and a catalytic group of conservation lenders, we've now protected this land in perpetuity.

-Jalama Canyon Ranch will serve as a center for education, training, and scientific research, as well as help remove the barriers to rapid and broad adoption of regenerative principles and practices locally, regionally, and globally to directly address the climate, biodiversity, community health, and food security challenges we face today.
+Our goal is to remove the barriers to rapid and broad adoption of regenerative principles locally, regionally, and globally and, as a result directly address the climate, biodiversity, community health, and food security challenges we face today.

 “Our flagship farm in Summerland is our living laboratory and Jalama Canyon Ranch is our opportunity to show regenerative agriculture at scale, and to work with others who have those types of land holdings to show how a transition to regenerative agriculture is possible.” - Ana Smith, Director of Programs & Engagement